-Unless designated otherwise in the contract documents or the Office of Materials Test Method No. Iowa or Materials I.M.s, perform materials testing using apparatus and methods that comply with requirements of the current AASHTO "Standard Specifications for Highway Materials and Methods of Sampling and Testing," including published interim standards.
+Unless designated otherwise in the contract documents, the Iowa DOT Materials Laboratory Test Methods, or Materials I.M.s, perform materials testing using apparatus and methods that comply with requirements of the current AASHTO "Standard Specifications for Highway Materials and Methods of Sampling and Testing," including published interim standards.

 A. Aggregates to be used may be required to be separated into distinct units.
 Keep these separate for a sufficient time to provide for proper testing and inspection.
 Ensure each unit meets the requirements for the kind of material represented.

 B. When the Engineer approves, aggregates from more than one approved source may be combined by accurately proportioning each material.
 Ensure each source meets the specification requirements for the intended use.